pthomas551/phase-0/week-2/wireframe-reflection.md

 What questions did you ask during this challenge?
 What resources did you find to help you answer them?

 I've done this before so I didn't have too many questions.
-The only thing I decided to use a new application for wireframing this time so I needed to go over its documentation a bit to get the hang of it.
+The only thing is I decided to use a new application for wireframing this time so I needed to go over its documentation a bit to get the hang of it.

 Which parts of the challenge did you enjoy and which parts did you find tedious?